bnodnarb/AIRMF/_posts/govern/04-02-02-education-and-training.md

 <br>
 Through regular training, AI actors should maintain awareness of:
 * AI risk management goals and their role in achieving them.
-* organizational policies, applicable laws and regulations, and industry best practices and norms.
+* Organizational policies, applicable laws and regulations, and industry best practices and norms.

 </details>